 Frequently asked questions

-Can I buy static IP?
+Can I buy a static IP?

 Yes, you can buy a static IP address from your ISP, VPN service or hosting providers.
 Then you'll receive a static IP address that will remain the same each time you connect to the internet, unlike a dynamic IP address that changes each time you connect.